 Providing What Was Missing Behind The Iron Curtain

 In the first years of the Cold War, Radio Free Europe and Radio Liberty adopted more confrontational editorial policies than other Western broadcasters.
-The broadcasts produced in accordance with these policies did not promote uprisings and, after 1953, emphasized evolutionary system change.
+The broadcasts produced in accordance with these policies did not, however, promote uprisings.
+Broadcasts instead emphasized evolutionary system change.

 In what came to be called “surrogate” broadcasting, RFE and RL provided an unbiased, professional substitute for the free media that countries behind the Iron Curtain lacked.
 Unlike other Western broadcasters, the programs focused on local news not covered in state-controlled domestic media, as well as religion, science, sports, Western music, and locally banned literature and music.